Sahar-SE/AI_Conference-CapstoneProject/README.md

 Contributions, issues, and feature requests are welcome!

 # links
-The link of my Portfolio GitHub io is:
+The Live Demo of this app in GitHub io is: https://sahar-se.github.io/-AI_Conference_deploy/#
-## Pls remember that github pages has issues frequently, this does not reflect on my code or work!
-https://sahar-se.github.io/-AI_Conference_deploy/#

  # Acknowledgement